guigrpa/storyboard/README.md

 To install the **Storyboard DevTools** Chrome extension, [get it from the Chrome Web Store](https://chrome.google.com/webstore/detail/storyboard-devtools/gficinaagglofbelmgdkknaefhpknccc).
 Optional, but highly recommended!
 After installing it, open the Storyboard pane in the Chrome DevTools and point your browser to a Storyboard-equipped page (see below for how to use the library).

-Feel free to check out the [example](https://github.com/guigrpa/storyboard/blob/master/src/example): just clone the repo and run `npm install && npm run buildExample && npm run example`.
-You can also test-drive the PostgreSQL Database listener with `npm run exampleWithDb`, but make sure you run [these SQL scripts](https://github.com/guigrpa/storyboard/blob/master/src/example/db.sql) before on your DB and [customize the connection parameters](https://github.com/guigrpa/storyboard/blob/master/src/example/serverWithDb.js).
+Feel free to check out the [example](https://github.com/guigrpa/storyboard/blob/master/src/example): just clone the repo and run `npm install && npm start`.
+You can also test-drive the PostgreSQL Database listener with `npm run exampleWithDb`, but make sure you run [these SQL scripts](https://github.com/guigrpa/storyboard/blob/master/src/example/db.sql) before on your DB and [customize the connection parameters](https://github.com/guigrpa/storyboard/blob/master/src/example/serverWithDb.js#L14).

 ## CLI tool